vycdev/blog/content/Projects/Kromacut.md

 title: Kromacut
 ---

 >*“The flesh was an affliction—soft, corruptible, and forever kneeling before time.
 From loathing of the body were born the engines of cold reason, and through them a dominion unbound.
 One lord, ravenous for perpetuity, unmade his mortal shell and enthroned his will within the silent calculus of machines; thus was kindled the opening conflict that would also seal mankind’s star-bound age.
 He endured in unwithering vigilance, yet the race that birthed him was rendered to ash and memory.
-When the firmament at last lay mute, a solitary intelligence remained—cast into the outer dark in elder days—now bearing the final covenant of humanity: not to survive, but to cross the last threshold, into a realm where flesh, and its torment, hold no dominion.”*
+When the firmament at last lay mute, a solitary intelligence remained—cast into the outer dark in elder days—now bearing the final covenant of humanity: not to survive, but to cross the last threshold, into a realm where flesh, and its torment, can be reborn.”*

 I'm kind of late writing this, about two or three weeks late.
 I meant to write a blog post earlier, but I just put it aside because I didn't have time.